-We hope we have shown you a few camping showers to help you choose what one is right for you and taking on your camping trip.
+We hope we have shown you a few camping showers to help you choose what one is right for you and take on your camping trip.

 We have to say we really favour the rechargeable style showers as I feel they are safer when not connected to a power source.
-We love the fact the battery-operated showers can be taken anywhere where you will have a water source.
-This means they are not only great for campsites, with or without electric hook up but also of wild camps or car camping.
+We love the fact that battery-operated showers can be taken anywhere where you will have a water source.
+This means they are not only great for campsites, with or without electric hook up but also for wild camps or car camping.